We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you’ve heard of Semenax, you might be curious if the herbal supplement can really enhance semen production, among the other male-targeted promises for better sex.
+If you’ve heard of Semenax, you might be curious whether the herbal supplement can really enhance semen production, among the other male-targeted promises for better sex.

 We dug into the claims to provide this comprehensive review, including a look at its ingredients and how likely the product is to work.

-Spoiler alert: We don’t recommend Semenax, because it’s not likely to be effective.
-However, we will cover some other safer, more effective alternatives.
+Spoiler alert: We do not recommend Semenax.
+It’s not likely to be effective.

 Semenax is a supplement produced by a company called Leading Edge Health.